Finding a Home that Matches Your Personality

 HOUSE HUNTING TIP: Although listings staged by a good decorator show well and often sell quickly, you don’t need to spend a lot to put your home into shape for marketing.
 Most homeowners have too many personal possessions in their home from a sale standpoint.
 Decluttering is something most sellers need to do.

 Consider hiring someone to help you sort, pack, donate and recycle items that you no longer want.
 You may be able to take a tax deduction for things you donate.
 Make sure to get a receipt.
-Your real estate agent should be able to recommend someone who can help you clear your house of clutter if you are overwhelmed by the project.
+Your Real Estate agent should be able to recommend someone who can help you clear your house of clutter if you are overwhelmed by the project.

 Your agent, or stager, may ask you to put away collections of art, personal photos, etc. This can be difficult for most sellers because, for them, it’s part of the emotional appeal of their home.
 Your house won’t look like your home after you’ve removed personal possessions and moved what’s left around to display the house to its best advantage.